aipodcastmy-pixel/Gemini-Agent/README.md

     *   **Web Page Reading (`readUrl`)**: Extracts and understands content from web pages.
     *   **Local File System Integration**: Create, read, write, and list files from a user-selected folder on your local machine (`writeFile`, `readFile`, `listFiles`).
 (Requires a modern browser like Chrome or Edge).
     *   **Code Executor (`runJavascript`)**: Executes JavaScript code in a sandboxed environment for calculations, data processing, etc.
+    *   **Self-Amendment (`updateSystemInstruction`)**: The agent can dynamically update its own core instructions based on user feedback, allowing for on-the-fly behavioral changes.
 *   **IDE-like Interface**:
     *   Side panel with a file explorer and code editor.
     *   **Load a local folder** to manage its contents.